 • the Monticchio Lakes in Basilicata, the ideal location for the ultimate forest bathing experience at the foot of Mount Vulture;

-• the Itria Valley in Apulia, a daydream based of rural wellness, slow-paced life rhythms, pleasure and mindfulness in healthy eating;
+• the Itria Valley in Apulia, a daydream based on rural wellness, slow-paced life rhythms, pleasure and mindfulness in healthy eating;

-• the alpine village of Livigno in Lombardy, the best of the wellness in the heights perfect for visiting all year-round;
+• the alpine village of Livigno in Lombardy, a mountain wellness destination to visit all year-round;

 • the Euganei Hills Park in Veneto, where thermal wellness and the enchanting view of the hilly landscape meet excellence in winemaking;